2021 Kilmarnock incidents

 On 4 February 2021, three separate fatal incidents occurred in Kilmarnock, Scotland.
-The incidents were thought to be linked and involve the same 40-year-old man.
-In the first, a woman died after being injured outside University Hospital Crosshouse.
-In the second a woman died after being stabbed in the town.
-In the third, the man was killed in a road crash just off the A76.
+The incidents were thought to be linked and involved the same 40-year-old man, Steven Robertson.
+In the first incident, a woman died after being injured outside University Hospital Crosshouse.
+In the second incident, a woman died after being stabbed in the town.
+In the third incident, the man was killed in a road crash just off the A76.

-Armed Police Scotland officers attended the scene at University Hospital Crosshouse before putting the site into a police lockdown.
-Police Scotland Ayrshire division had ruled out any connection to the attacks being terrorism related.
+Armed Police Scotland officers responded to the scene at University Hospital Crosshouse before putting the site under a police lockdown.
+Police Scotland's Ayrshire division had ruled out any connection to the attacks being related to terrorism.

-On 5 February 2021, police confirmed that a woman who was injured outside University Hospital Crosshouse had died as a result of her injuries, whilst her daughter, a 24-year-old woman, who was stabbed at Portland Street also died as a result of her injuries.
-The man also later died following his injuries as a result of crashing his car on a road off the A76.
+On 5 February 2021, the police confirmed that a woman who had been injured outside University Hospital Crosshouse had died as a result of her injuries, whilst her daughter, a 24-year-old woman, who was stabbed at Portland Street also died as a result of her injuries.
+The man also later died from his injuries as a result of crashing his car on a road off the A76.

+The perpetrator, Steven Robertson, was later identified, and it was reported that he killed his ex-wife Emma Coupland, and step-daughter, Nicole Anderson.